3 Reasons You Need Vitamin B1

 - Healthy digestion

 Good dietary sources of thiamin include legumes (beans, lentils), pasture-raised beef and pork, brewer’s yeast, steel-cut or rolled oatmeal, rice bran and wheat germ, whole milk, nuts, seeds and oranges.
 I recommend taking thiamin daily as part of a B-complex supplement that contains a full spectrum of B vitamins as it seems best to supplement all the B vitamins in a group unless your provider feels that a single vitamin is necessary.
+Be ready for a yellow or yellow-green change in urine color, which is a by-product of the B vitamin riboflavin and not a sign that you are getting rid of extra vitamins that you do not need.

 Today’s Health Topics